Judging happens in the blink of an eye.

 “Shun all sin—open and secret.”[Quran 6:120]

-However, pointing at other people’s flaws and talk about them is worse.
+However, pointing at other people’s flaws and talking about them is worse.

 The righteous control their tongue to protect their heart so they preserve their faith.